Genivia/ugrep/README.md

-  utilities by offering additional features, such as full Unicode pattern matching, "negative patterns" to ignore unwanted pattern matches, recursive search through directories while selecting files by file name extension and file signature "magic" bytes or shebangs, pre-defined (installed) search patterns to search source code, hexdumps for binary matches, and more.
+  utilities by offering additional features, such as full Unicode pattern matching, "negative patterns" to ignore unwanted pattern matches, recursive search through directories while selecting files by file name extension and file signature "magic" bytes and shebangs, pre-defined (installed) search patterns to search source code, hexdumps for binary matches, improved quickfix Vim `:grep` integration, and more.

 - **ugrep makes it simple to search source code** using *pre-defined patterns* that are installed for you.
 For example to recursively search Python files